 </article>

-Organizing and presenting these related information reasonably can not only enhance the professionalism and user satisfaction of the website, but also provide more content-related clues for search engines, which is helpful to improve the overall weight and inclusion performance of the website.
+Reasonably organize and present these related information, not only can it enhance the professionalism and user satisfaction of the website, but also provide more content relevance clues for search engines, which is helpful to improve the overall weight and inclusion performance of the website.

 How to display the parent category name of the current category on the article detail page?

 You can do this by twicecategoryDetailThe tag call is implemented.
-First, obtain the parent category ID of the current article, and then use this ID to query the detailed information of the parent category.
+First, get the parent ID of the current article category, and then use this ID to query the details of the parent category again.

 {% archiveDetail currentCategory with name="Category" %}